emily-clough/fp-flood-nvfi/README.md

 Flooded People would like to use these as practical tools for reaching communities on the ground.
 In order to do this, I'm converting the resulting maps to KML and uploading them to a custom Google Map.
 In order to keep these files under 5MB, I've created one for England and one for Scotland.
 That also reflects the fact that the sources for these data are often quite different.
 This also means FP doesn't need to self-host the maps, which might be a bit of a faff for this project.

 Reducing file sizes to 5MB has required some compromises in the presentation of the data, particularly for the surface water flooding data.
-These compromises can be found in the detail of the
+These compromises can be found in the detail of the code.
+The maps produced here should not be used for in-depth analysis.

+### Identifying first steps

+The multiple layers in the map provide some rich context, but they make it challenging to identify the most vulnerable communities where people are also the most at risk of flooding.
+I've created a further layer to reflect the categories that reflect these.
+These categories are defined as follows:

+- Stage 1: Extremely and Very Flood Vulnerable People in High Risk Floodzones
+- Stage 2: Relatively High Flood Vulnerable People in High Risk Floodzones *and* Extremely and Very Flood Vulnerable People in Medium Risk Floodzones
+- Stage 3: Relatively High Flood Vulnerable People in Medium Risk Floodzones